-Run Like Hell for the Xbox had a problem with this, where you will face off against Niles just after Nick sets reactor to explode and you face Niles, but after this awesome battle you face off against a weak spider-like member of the race as the last boss which is nowhere near as lethal or as bad as the last boss you faced, and he just sort of appears out of nowhere as if they weren't sure what to do for a final boss.
+Run Like Hell for the Xbox had a problem with this, where you will face off against Niles just after Nick sets the reactor to explode, but after this awesome battle, you face off against a weak spider-like member of the race as the last boss which is nowhere near as lethal or as bad as the last boss you faced, and he just sort of appears out of nowhere as if they weren't sure what to do for a final boss.
 To be fair, the series was ended on game one and it was intended to be a trilogy.

 Pretty much every boss in Super Star Wars is a Giant Space Flea From Nowhere, including the Jawas' lava monster, a giant womp rat, and a mech in the Death Star.

 Super Empire Strikes Back was somewhat good about bosses making sense (giant probe droids aside), but then Super Return of the Jedi includes a boss fight with EV 9 D 9 (Jabba's torture droid) in an Ewok Village, and a green fire-breathing tiger thing.